shreyassanthu77/crap/Readme.md

 # CRAPLang - CSS Really is a Programming Language
 > not to be confused with crablang, which is a completely different thing.

-CRAP is a general purpose programming language inspired by CSS.
+CRAP is a general purpose programming language inspired by CSS🔥.

-## Getting Started
+## Getting Started💫
 - No Comments, who needs them anyway. just write self-documenting code.
 - Selectors are used to define functions.
 - Attributes are used to define parameters.